Falcons pick Titans offensive coordinator Smith as new coach

 Falcons owner Arthur Blank has said the team’s new coach and general manager will be free to make decisions on a possible rebuild that could impact all players, including Ryan and Jones.

-The Falcons also are seeking a replacement for general manager Thomas Dimitroff, who was fired along with coach Dan Quinn following an 0-5 start that led to a 4-12 finish.
-Quinn was hired as the Dallas Cowboys’ defensive coordinator on Monday.
+The Falcons also are seeking a replacement for general manager Thomas Dimitroff, who was fired along with Quinn.
+On Monday, Quinn was hired as the Dallas Cowboys’ defensive coordinator.

+Quinn led the Falcons to their second Super Bowl appearance in the 2016 season.
+Atlanta returned to the playoffs the following year but couldn’t achieve sustained success.

+Smith will take over a team coming off its third consecutive losing season while facing salary cap issues.

-Smith was one of seven candidates to interview with Atlanta, including interim coach Raheem Morris.
+Smith was one of seven candidates to interview with Atlanta, including Morris.

 Other offensive coordinators to interview with the Falcons were Green Bay’s Nathaniel Hackett, Carolina’s Joe Brady and Kansas City’s Eric Bieniemy.
 Saleh and Tampa Bay defensive coordinator Todd Bowles also interviewed for the job.